You are here

+This YouTube activity really gets your students thinking creatively.
 Students are motivated and have lots of fun.
-This activity can be used to review present simple tenses, vocabulary for sounds, language of deduction and making comparisons.
+The activity can be used to review present simple tenses, vocabulary for sounds, language of deduction and making comparisons.

 - Write the following questions on the board: